 The company organises public presentations in connection with its financial reporting.
 These meetings are generally broadcast directly via the internet (webcast).
 The company’s financial calendar appears in the 2017 annual report, and is published on Aker’s website.

 Aker does not have separate guidelines on how to respond in the event of a takeover bid.
 The Norwegian Code of Practice for Corporate Governance recommends the adoption of such guidelines.
 Through his privately held TRG holding companies, Kjell Inge Røkke controls a total of 68.2 per cent of Aker ASA stock.
 In view of this, the board has deemed separate takeover guidelines as recommended by the Code to be unnecessary.

 The auditor makes an annual presentation of the auditing plan to the board.
 Further, the auditor has provided the board with written confirmation that the requirement of independence is met.

 The auditor participates in all meetings of the audit committee and in the board meeting that deals with the annual accounts.
 The auditor reviews, with the board, any material changes in the company’s accounting principles and assessments of material accounting estimates.
 There have been no disagreements between the auditor and management on any material issues.

 The auditor reports to the audit committee on his assessment of the internal controls on the financial reporting process.
 The outcome of this review is presented to the board.
 The board and the audit committee meet with the auditor without representatives of executive management being present.
-The audit committee reviewed and approved guidelines for executive management’s use of the auditor for purposes other than auditing, and receives a quarterly overview of services rendered by the auditor to the company.
+The audit committee receives a quarterly overview of services rendered by the auditor to the company.
 The audit committee also approves the fees paid to the auditor for material additional services.
-The remuneration paid to the auditor in 2016 for both audit and other services is presented in Note 11 to the consolidated accounts.
+The remuneration paid to the auditor in 2017 for both audit and other services is presented in Note 11 to the consolidated accounts.
 These details are also presented to the annual general meeting.